Blockstream/satellite/doc/sdr.md

 At this point, if your antenna is already correctly pointed, you should be able to start receiving data on Bitcoin Satellite.
 Please follow the [instructions for Bitcoin Satellite configuration](bitcoin.md).
-If your antenna is not pointed yet, refer to the [antenna alignment guide](antenna-pointing.md).
+If your antenna is not aligned yet, refer to the [antenna alignment guide](antenna-pointing.md).

 ## Further Information